Tuesday, July 5, 2016

 The last Passover

-If you were to calculate dates the way the nation of Israel did in Jesus' day, counting 14 days after the new moon closest to the Spring equinox, In 2023 the date of the Passover fell on April 4.
+If you were to calculate dates the way the nation of Israel did in Jesus' day, counting 14 days after the new moon closest to the Spring equinox, In 2024 the date of the Passover falls on March 24.

-What follows is a synopsis of events on this date in 33 C.E., with a lot of assistance from Alfred Edersheim's work The Life and Times of Jesus the Messiah.
+What follows is my synopsis of events on this date in 33 C.E., with a lot of assistance from Alfred Edersheim's work The Life and Times of Jesus the Messiah.

 Everyone who could was going to Jerusalem, making plans for their Passover there, or at least watching the festive processions.
 It was a memorial of the nation’s birth-night, its Exodus.
 Friends from afar would meet, and new friends be made; offerings long due would be brought, and purification long needed obtained; and all would worship in that grand and glorious temple, the largest such structure on earth.